cloudlinux/imunify360-documentation/docs/dashboard/README.md

 Security incidents recorded within the selected time interval.
 Data includes all ModSecurity incidents, Imunify360 DOS plugin alerts, cPanel Login Failure Daemon (for cPanel only) and OSSEC alerts.
 This is a summary of all major alert sources.

-* **CAPTCHA events**
+* **Anti-Bot challenge events**

-Recorded requests coming from detected attackers or bad bots that show the CAPTCHA challenge within the selected interval.
+Recorded requests coming from detected attackers or bad bots that show the Anti-Bot challenge within the selected interval.

 * **WAF alerts**